After the Removal of Multiple Teeth

-Ibuprofen (Advil or Motrin) may be taken instead of or in conjuction with Tylenol.
+Ibuprofen (Advil or Motrin) may be taken instead of or in conjunction with Tylenol.
 Ibuprofen, bought over the counter comes in 200 mg tablets: 2-3 tablets may be taken every 4-6 hours as needed for pain.
 Do not exceed 3200 mg in a 24 hour period for safety reasons.
 For severe pain, the prescribed medication should be taken as directed.
 Do not take any of the above medication if you are allergic, or have been instructed by your doctor not to take it.

 If an antibiotic has been prescribed, finish your prescription regardless of your symptoms.

 Drink plenty of fluids.
 If many teeth have been extracted, the blood lost at this time needs to be replaced.
 Drink at least six glasses of liquid the first day.

 Do not rinse your mouth for the first post-operative day, or while there is bleeding.
 After the first day, use a warm salt water rinse every 6-8 hours and following meals to flush out particles of food and debris that may lodge in the operated area.
 (One half teaspoon of salt in a glass of lukewarm water.).
 After you have seen your dentist for denture adjustment, take out denture and rinse 3 to 4 times a day.